Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 # Change directory to where Batch Shipyard was cloned or unpacked to
 cd batch-shipyard
 # Install for Python 3.5+ (recommended) in the virtual environment "shipyard.venv"
-./install.sh -3 -e shipyard.venv
+./install.sh -e shipyard.venv
 # Or to install for Python 2.7 in the virtual environment "shipyard.venv"
-./install.sh -e shipyard.venv
+./install.sh -2 -e shipyard.venv
 ```

 A helper script named `shipyard` will be generated with a successful